AzarguNazari/Student-Residence-Service/README.md

 This project is about creating a REST API for the student residence service.

 # Configuration
-To run the project, you need to import it as MAVEN project in your IDE (Intellij or Eclipse)
+To run the project you need:
 - maven
 - Java 8
 - Intellij